pengantar/compute/content/news/happy-birthday-computech-founder-group-ceo.md

   description: "Figure 1: Happy Birthday to Computech's CEO Mr. Hassan Popat"
 ---

-{{< partial "confetti" >}}

 We take this moment to wish Computech's Founder and Group CEO a Happy Birthday 🎉🎂.
 With a vision to be Africa's most respected and trusted technology provider for businesses; Hassan has been a key contributor in the East African IT industry since the inception of Computech in 1987.

 ![Figure 2: Hassan Popat Computech CEO in AMREF's Flying Doctors Charity Evacuation](/images/hassan-popat-ceo-golf.jpg)